Yugoslavia

-The Kingdom was invaded by the Axis powers on 6 April 1941.
-In 1943, a Democratic Federal Yugoslavia was proclaimed by the Partisan resistance.
-In 1944, King Peter II, then living in exile, recognised it as the legitimate government.
-The monarchy was subsequently abolished in November 1945.
-Yugoslavia was renamed the Federal People's Republic of Yugoslavia in 1945, when a communist government was established.
-It acquired the territories of Istria, Rijeka, and Zadar from Italy.
-Partisan leader Josip Broz Tito ruled the country as president until his death in 1980.
-In 1963, the country was renamed again, as the Socialist Federal Republic of Yugoslavia (SFRY).
+The kingdom was invaded and occupied by the Axis powers in April 1941, marking the start of World War II in Yugoslavia.
+The Communist-led Partisan resistance went on to proclaim the Democratic Federal Yugoslavia and acquire the backing of the Allies at the Tehran Conference in late November 1943.
+In 1944, King Peter II, then living in exile, gave his recognition to the Anti-Fascist Council for the National Liberation of Yugoslavia as the legitimate government.
+In November 1945, after the war ended, the regency council appointed by the King called a parliamentary election that established the Constituent Assembly of Yugoslavia.
+The Constituent Assembly proclaimed Yugoslavia a federal republic on 29 November 1945, thus abolishing monarchical rule.
+This marked the onset of a four-decade long uncontested communist party rule of the country.
+The newly proclaimed Federal People's Republic of Yugoslavia acquired the territories of Istria, Rijeka, and Zadar from Italy.
+Partisan leader Josip Broz Tito ruled the country from 1944 until his death in 1980, first as the prime minister and later as the president.
+In 1963, the country was renamed for the final time, as the Socialist Federal Republic of Yugoslavia (SFRY).